Wafer-scale integration

-Wafer-scale integration (WSI) is a rarely used system of building very-large integrated circuit (commonly called a "chip") networks from an entire silicon wafer to produce a single "super-chip".
-Combining large size and reduced packaging, WSI was expected to lead to dramatically reduced costs for some systems, notably massively parallel supercomputers.
+Wafer-scale integration (WSI) is a system of building very-large integrated circuit (commonly called a "chip") networks from an entire silicon wafer to produce a single "super-chip".
+Combining large size and reduced packaging, WSI was expected to lead to dramatically reduced costs for some systems, notably massively parallel supercomputers but is now being employed for deep learning.
 The name is taken from the term very-large-scale integration, the state of the art when WSI was being developed.

 Overview

 In the normal integrated circuit manufacturing process, a single large cylindrical crystal (boule) of silicon is produced and then cut into disks known as wafers.
 The wafers are then cleaned and polished in preparation for the fabrication process.
 A photographic process is used to pattern the surface where material ought to be deposited on top of the wafer and where not to.
 The desired material is deposited and the photographic mask is removed for the next layer.
 From then on the wafer is repeatedly processed in this fashion, putting on layer after layer of circuitry on the surface.

 Multiple copies of these patterns are deposited on the wafer in a grid fashion across the surface of the wafer.
 After all the possible locations are patterned, the wafer surface appears like a sheet of graph paper, with grid lines delineating the individual chips.
 Each of these grid locations is tested for manufacturing defects by automated equipment.
 Those locations that are found to be defective are recorded and marked with a dot of paint (this process is referred to as "inking a die" and more modern wafer fabrication techniques no longer require physical markings to identify defective die).
 The wafer is then sawed apart to cut out the individual chips.
 Those defective chips are thrown away, or recycled, while the working chips are placed into packaging and re-tested for any damage that might occur during the packaging process.

 Flaws on the surface of the wafers and problems during the layering/depositing process are impossible to avoid, and cause some of the individual chips to be defective.
 The revenue from the remaining working chips has to pay for the entire cost of the wafer and its processing, including those discarded defective chips.
 Thus, the higher number of working chips or higher yield, the lower the cost of each individual chip.
 In order to maximize yield one wants to make the chips as small as possible, so that a higher number of working chips can be obtained per wafer.